livewire/livewire/docs/actions.md

 }
 ```

-You can call it directly from Alpine inside your Livewire component's Blade template like so:
+Within your component's Blade template, you can invoke this action via Alpine, providing the parameter that should be given to the action:

 ```html
 <div x-data="{ todo: '' }">